renebarto/baremetal/doc/tutorials/04-setting-up-common-options.md

 71: add_executable(${PROJECT_NAME} ${PROJECT_SOURCES} ${PROJECT_INCLUDES_PUBLIC} ${PROJECT_INCLUDES_PRIVATE})
 ```

-- Next is the option `-o ..\output\Debug\bin\demo.elf`, which specifies the output of the linker, the application.
+- Next is the option `-o ..\output\RPI3\Debug\bin\demo.elf`, which specifies the output of the linker, the application.
 This is determined by the specification of the name and location of the target file in the project CMake file:

 ```cmake